nervewax/npm-compiler/README.md

-# npm-compiler
+# NPM Scripts Compiler

 A compiler for scss, js and assets, built with npm scripts.

+Read my [NPM Scripts blog post](https://nervewax.com/npm-scripts-compiler/) for more info.

 ### Install

 First you'll need [yarn](https://yarnpkg.com/) or [npm](https://www.npmjs.com/).
-Once installed, `git clone` this repo and open the dir in your terminal.
-You can then run `yarn` or `npm install` to grab all dependencies, this shouldn't take more than a few minutes.
+`git clone` this repo and open the dir in your terminal.
+Run `yarn` or `npm install` to grab all dependencies, this shouldn't take more than a couple of minutes
+You're good to go!

 ### Tasks